-Achieving effective, enduring and positive change is about managing this biological process in order to shift the way we think and lead to a change in behaviour.
+Achieving effective, enduring and positive adjustments is about managing this biological process in order to shift the way we think and lead to a change in behaviour.

 No wonder change can be tricky.